mikewojnowicz/stat_ml_anomaly/README.md

 ### Day 2: Expectation Maximization (EM)
 * Mixture Models and EM
-	* CH 9 of Bishop, C. M. (2006).
+	* Section 2.3 and Chapter 9 of Bishop, C. M. (2006).
 Pattern recognition and machine learning. springer.
+	* Sections 6.8 and 8.5 of Elements of Statistical Learning by Hastie et al. (2009)
 * Hidden Markov Models (HMMs)
 	* Sec 13.2 of Bishop, C. M. (2006).
-Pattern recognition and machine learning. springer.
+Pattern recognition and machine learning. springer
 	* Ghahramani, Z. (2001).
 An introduction to hidden Markov models and Bayesian networks.
 In Hidden Markov models: applications in computer vision (pp. 9-41).

 ### Day 3: Variational Inference
 * Introduction to VI
 	* Blei, D. M., Kucukelbir, A., & McAuliffe, J. D. (2017).
 Variational inference: A review for statisticians.
 Journal of the American statistical Association, 112(518), 859-877.